 The program is the anchor of an academy that offers program graduates continuing options for networking and learning.
 Instructors are expert leaders in education.
 Keynote speakers are outstanding leaders in a variety of fields.
 The program embraces social justice and is designed for working professionals.

 - Navigating public and private lives

-These strands are informed by four themes:
+These through lines are informed by five themes:

 - Leading as a woman in times of calm and crisis

-- Making decisions considering multiple perspectives
+- Making decisions considering multiple cultural and political perspectives

 - Networking for career development